 On the ReturnKey portal, as soon as a consumer clicks the return reason, they’re presented with the appropriate outcome.
 Through this channel, a process that previously required hours of back and forth between a consumer and a CS agent has been quickly shifted into a few simple clicks.

 Finally, the opportunity that ReturnKey is chasing is particularly compelling due to its flexible use case.
 Put simply, its technology can be used for any type of product with infinite SKU variants.

 “Most brands view returns as a cost center for their company.
 Instead, they should reframe returns as a lever to improve customer retention as well as customer acquisition by giving first time buyers the confidence to add a new item to their carts.”

 Before diving into the data, Dalton notes that so many retailers haven’t even taken the first step, which is actually formalizing their return policy.
 ReturnKey sits down with brands and will ask, “How can we take your stodgy return policy and turn it into a core revenue-driving experience?”

-In his words, when a customer churns, it’s much more expensive to try and convince them to shop with the brand again than it was to acquire them in the first place.
-For ReturnKey, it’s all about extending customer lifetime value and tracking that data point as a northstar metric.
+In his words, when a customer churns, it’s much more expensive to try and convince them to shop with the brand again than it is to acquire them in the first place.
+For ReturnKey, it’s all about extending customer lifetime value and tracking that data point as a North Star metric.